 Capitol Reef National Park Scenic Drive

 So often when we talk to people about Utah or National Parks, Capitol Reef National Park is either a total mystery or completely unknown to folks, both in Utah and beyond.
 This beautiful National Park is located between Moab and Salt Lake City, and you don’t just accidentally end up here.
 You actually need to plan to visit Capitol Reef, as it’s out there.
+It’s easily added to a Canyonlands NP or Bryce Canyon visit.

 With very few visitors in comparison to other Utah National Parks, it feels like you have the whole park to yourself.
 Do the Scenic Drive in the southern portion of the park or drive Cathedral Valley in the north section.
 Either will leave you jaw dropped… and you probably won’t see too many people there either.
 Other fun sights are the many orchards you can pick fruit from (seasonally) and the Hickman Natural Bridge.